-Assessment tasks, other than ESTs in General and Foundation courses, are developed by the teacher using the assessment types prescribed in the syllabus.
-Assessment tasks must only assess syllabus content.
-When developing assessment tasks, the teacher is required to consider the principles of assessment identified in sub-section 2.1, and ensure the assessment type description included within the syllabus and the scope of achievement described in the grade descriptions for the unit/s are reflected.
+Assessment tasks, other than ESTs for General and Foundation courses, are developed by the teacher using the assessment types prescribed in the syllabus.
+Assessment tasks must only assess syllabus content already delivered.
+When developing assessment tasks, the teacher is required to consider the principles of assessment identified in sub-section 2.1, and ensure the assessment type description included within the syllabus and the scope of achievement described in the grade descriptions for the unit/s are reflected in the tasks developed.